Is a 15-year mortgage better?

-On one hand, a shorter-term almost always gets you a lower interest rate.
+On one hand, a shorter term almost always gets you a lower interest rate.
 The difference in mortgage rate is variable though.
-Check a current 15-year mortgage rates chart and compare it with a 30 year one to see how big the gap is today.
+Check a current 15-year mortgage rates chart and compare it with 30-year mortgage rates to see how big the gap is today.

-On the other hand, you’re squeezing your payments into 180 months (15 years x 12 months) instead of 360 months.
+On the other hand, you’re squeezing your payments into 180 months (15 years x 12 months) instead of a longer period of 360 months.
 So each payment is a lot higher.

 However, borrowing for half the period means you’re paying interest for half the time, too.
 And that saves you a huge amount.
 How much?
 Here’s an example: